davidcalikes/Marvelous-Matching/docs/README.md

     * Various android tablet devices.
     <img src="./readme_images/android_tablet.png">

-    I also used Google Dev-tools to test the sites responsivity in real time and also emulate appearance and responsivity across other screen sizes.
+    I also used Google Dev-tools to test the sites responsivness by emulating the sites appearance across other device screen sizes.

     <img src="./readme_images/dev_tools.png">

-- __Testing The Menu Page__
+    At the time of testing, the site was fully responsive across Chrome, Firefox and Safari browsers on all of the above devices with the exeption of the following:

+    * The Promethean Activboard would not display box items correctly in the Chromium web browser.

+    * The site would not load box images or display correctly on the older iPad2 running ios 9.

+    * The site is not practically useable on mobile devices in landscape mode.

+- __Feature Testing__

     I first tested each individual function of the first Nav section of the menu page.